 The St. James General Store is currently owned by the Suffolk County Parks Department.
 However, the store still functions as a place to buy various souvenirs, books, and most importantly, candy!
-Just like in the 19th century and early 20th century, the candy is still stored in large glass containers lined up perfectly is a row.
+Just like in the 19th century and early 20th century, the candy is still stored in large glass containers lined up perfectly in a row.
 Certain candies represent old school traditions like chocolate licorice, tootsie rolls, jelly beans, taffy, pixie sticks and candy dots on paper.
-Included in the candy row section is also a very tempting selection of fresh chocolates, chocolate covered pretzels, peanut butter cups and other various delights.
+Included in the candy row section is also a very tempting selection of fresh chocolates, chocolate-covered pretzels, peanut butter cups, and other various delights.
 The kids will go crazy when they stumble upon the colorful assortment of sweets perfectly displayed along the wooden counters.

-The St. James General Store sells so much more than just their delightful assortment of candy.
-On the first floor there are stacks of books, dishes, jars of Potpourri, dolls, candles, toys, sodas, lamps, silverware and various other items.
+The St. James General Store sells so much more than just its delightful assortment of candy.
+On the first floor, there are stacks of books, dishes, jars of Potpourri, dolls, candles, toys, sodas, lamps, silverware, and various other items.
 Most of the items somehow relate to the culture of the late 19th and early 20th centuries.
 There are also items that help promote Long Island businesses like North Fork Potato chips and other various Long Island specialties.
 The second floor offers a magnificent display of books, maps and Christmas items, jewelry, painting and so much more.
 The staircases are narrow and steep reflecting the physiological difference between people of the 19th century and modern times.
 Some of our favorite finds at the St James General Store were the display signs that also depicted how different life was in the 19th century for farmers and the rest of rural society.

-We spoke with a women who has been working at the store for the past ten years.
+We spoke with a woman who has been working at the store for the past ten years.
 She informed us that while many people who visit the store are from the surrounding areas, there are also many visitors who actually come from around the world.
 There are New York City tours guides that bring world travelers visiting New York City out to Suffolk County to see its beautiful North Shore Towns.
 One of the highlights of the tours is always the St. James General Store.
 Travelers from all continents have stepped foot in the St James General store to experience an authentic sense of what life was like in the late 19th century in the United States.